metomi/metomi-vms/README.md

 ```
 Error: invalid locale settings:  LANG=en_GB.utf8
 ```
-but this can be ignored.
+but this can be safely ignored.

 Once the required packages have been installed you will need to run
 ```